rtfrex/IOS7-UISearchDisplayController-ContentInsetFixer/README.md

 1).
 Add file in "Classes" to your project

 2).
-Call contentInsetFixWithAnimate / contentInsetFix after UISearchDisplayController has been initialled
+Call contentInsetFixWithAnimate / contentInsetFix right after UISearchDisplayController has been initialled

 3).
 Stop the fixer by calling stopContentInsetFix (Optional)